szhen0340/SecureSquared/voice-authentication-solution/README.md

 # SecureSquared Voice Authentication Challenge Solution

-This repository contains a possible solution to the SecureSquared Voice Authentication Challenge.
+This repository contains the intended solution to the SecureSquared Voice Authentication Challenge.

+**NOTE:** The challenge has an unintended solution where you can modify the authentication request to return the flag, skipping the AI part.
+This is a result of me juggling challenge difficulty, keeping it in the theme of the web app, and making development easy.
+Big oversight from me.

 ## Understanding the Authentication System